newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 5. `SELECT` -- Select data/ Window functions happen here
 6. `DISTINCT` -- Select only distinct/unique values
 7. `ORDER BY`  -- Order the result by column(s), default ASC
-8. `LIMIT` -- How many rows we want to retrieve
+8. `LIMIT` -- How many rows do we want to retrieve?
-9. `OFFSET` -- Which row should we start retrieving data from
+9. `OFFSET` -- Which row should we start retrieving data from?

 For the following sales data, calculate the total sales for each Location.